 5. Consequences for inappropriate behavior(s) and rule violation(s) should reflect the seriousness of the behavior(s).
-For more serious violations the Principal or Superintendent may use his/her discretion to assign any consequence.
+For more serious violations including, but not limited to felony charges, the Principal or Superintendent may use his/her discretion to assign any consequence.
 Such consequences may include the inability to participate in extra-curricular activities.

 6. Regardless of the findings of the civil authorities, it is understood that extra-curricular participants' conduct is governed by school board policy and are expected to abide by school officials, who determine violations and implement consequences.

 7. Violations occurring when a participant is between seasons shall be enforced at the beginning of his/her next sport season or activity.

 8. In the event that an athlete who has an unfulfilled, partial, or full season suspension pending chooses to go out for a sport, the athlete must meet with the Athletic Director and coach to review the rules of the program.
 In order to satisfy the remaining suspension period, the athlete must practice with the team, attend and sit out the events or contests to finish the penalty.
 The athlete must contribute positively to the team and complete the season in good standing in order to clear all violations.
 If the athlete has to fulfill a season long suspension, he or she may not go out for a sport where cuts are made.
 Traditionally, these sports include volleyball, basketball, softball, and cheerleading.